MilesWJ/Caloric-Maintenance-Calculator/README.md

 # Caloric-Maintenance-Calculator
-Calculate the amount of daily calories your body needs.
+Calculate the number of daily calories your body needs.
+Utilizes the Basal Metabolic Rate method.